ysfchn/DynamicComponents-AI2/README.md

             </table>
         </td>-->
         <td>
-            Returns the internal name of any component or object.
+            Returns the internal/class name of any component or object.
 The returned value can be also used in Create block.
         </td>
     </tr>
     <!-- GET PROPERTY  -->